Preparation time: 50 minutes

 3 Now add the cooled sugar syrup as well as the Luxury Fruit mix, currants & glazed fruit.
 Dissolve the bicarbonate of soda in the warm coffee.
 Mix everything thoroughly.
 The batter must be quite stiff and should fall off the spoon in chunks.
 If it’s too runny, the fruit will drop down in the baking tin and if it’s too stiff, the cake will crack.

 5 Spoon the batter into a prepared baking tin and press the mixture into the sides of the tin so that it hollows slightly in the centre.
 This stops the cake from rising too much in the centre.
 Cover it with a ‘paper lid’ made from baking paper.
-Bake for about 4-5 hours at about 150°C and then for 3 hours at 130°C.
+Bake for about 4 hours.
+1 hour – 150°C; 3 hours – 130°C

 Note: Once the cake is cooked and cooled pour a tot of brandy over cake.
 This can be repeated once a week according to taste.